kazewong/flowMC/joss/paper.md

 # Summary

 `FlowMC` is a Python library for accelerated Markov Chain Monte Carlo (MCMC) building on top of `Jax` and `Flax`.
-At it cores, it uses a combination of normalizing flows and traditional sampler to efficiently sample posterior distributions with non-trivial geometry, such as multimode
+At its core, `FlowMC` uses a local sampler such as Metropolis-adjusted Langevin algorithm (MALA) and normalizing flow models in tandem to efficiently sample posterior distributions with non-trivial geometry, such as multimodal distributions and distributions with local correlations.
+While multiple chains of the local sampler generate samples over the region of interest in the target parameter space, the package uses these samples to train a normalizing flow model, then use it to propose global jumps across the parameter space.
+As the package is built on top of `Jax`, it supports automatic differentiation and the use of accelerators such as GPUs and TPUs out of the box.

-# Key features
+## Key features

-- `FlowMC` by default employ gradient-based sampler such as Metropolis-adjusted Langevin algorithm (MALA)
+- `FlowMC` supports gradient-based sampler such as MALA and Hamiltonian Monte Carlo (HMC).
 - Use of accelerators such as GPU and TPU are natively supported.
 The code also supports the use of multiple accelerators with SIMD parallelism.
 - `FlowMC` provides an interface to train normalizing flow models using `Flax`.
 - We provide a simple blackbox interface for the users who want to use `FlowMC` by its default parameters, at the same time provide an extensive guide explaining trade-off while tuning the sampler parameters.
-- We keep the library relatively lightweight and extensible.
-We provide examples of how to combine `FlowMC` with other libraries such as `harmonics`

 # Statement of need